chrislabarge/chrislabarge/content/posts/docker-postgres.md

 - `-e` Set environment variables
 - `POSTGRES_USER=` fill this value with `username` for your projects database configuration/secret files. (do not include the ENV variable in the command if you prefer to use default `postgres` as your username)
 - `POSTGRES_PASSWORD=` fill this value with the `password` for your projects database configuration/secret files. (this ENV variable is required for the container)
-- `-p` Publish a container's port(s) to the hosj
+- `-p` Publish a container's port(s) to the host
-- `5432:5432` The default container postgres port binded to the default localhost postgres port [5432](https://www.adminsub.net/tcp-udp-port-finder/5432)
+- `5432:5432` The default container postgres port mapped (fowarded) to the default localhost postgres port [5432](https://www.adminsub.net/tcp-udp-port-finder/5432)
 - `postgres` The installed postgres docker image you are using for the container